yaloms/h-core-snapshot/README.md

 consistent execution

-Does not modify model weights or memory.
+No model changes.
+No memory extension.

 # Product